 Check out these videos featuring the final works performed during Phase II of the Resource Recovery Centre project and qathet Regional District’s innovative solution to storm water runoff at the Resource Recovery Centre Site.

-The closure of the Marine Avenue Old Incinerator Site and the build out of a state-of-the-art Resource Recovery Centre (RRC) and Transfer Station are key components in the region’s Solid Waste Management Plan (SWMP).
-The RRC and Transfer Station at the site will facilitate a one-stop drop that will bring our region closer to Zero Waste.
-Approximately 8 acres of land adjoining the RRC site will be available for public amenity/uses limited to parking, active transportation corridor (trails) and botanical garden/s.
+The closure of the Marine Avenue Old Incinerator Site and the build out of a state-of-the-art Resource Recovery Centre and Transfer Station are key components in the region’s Solid Waste Management Plan (SWMP).
+The Resource Recovery Centre and Transfer Station at the site will facilitate a one-stop drop that will bring our region closer to Zero Waste.
+Approximately 8 acres of land adjoining the Resource Recovery Centre site will be available for public amenity/uses limited to parking, active transportation corridor (trails) and botanical garden/s.
 For more information regarding any one of these opportunities, please contact the City planning department at 604 485-6291.
-Please note that the RRC site and adjoining land is closed to the public.
+Please note that the Resource Recovery Centre site and adjoining land is closed to the public.
 Any questions should be directed to email@example.com.

 This project is being conducted in three separate phases with environmental monitoring of ground and surface water ongoing.